-Our Garden@19.
-My first blog, following the year, preparing to open for the NGS, while enjoying visiting gardens, the beauty of nature, the plants, the wildlife and a sanctuary to relax in.
+Welcome to Our Garden@19, Within brimfields.com I follow the year, preparing to open for the NGS while enjoying visiting gardens, the beauty of nature, the plants, the wildlife and a sanctuary to relax in.

 We purchased the house in November 2004 and moved in during August 2005.
 During that time along with decorating the house, plants were dug up at our previous garden and potted up ready for the move.

-The rear garden is North facing and divided into rooms (Hidecote) essentially so that it cannot all be seen at once.
+The rear garden is North facing and divided into rooms, Hidcote is the inspiration here, essentially so that it cannot all be seen at once.
 This allows the planting of different garden styles.
-There is an Oriental garden, a white and green garden, (a white garden is so last century!), a mixed border and a never-ending woodland walk! (this is the Head Gardener’s imagination getting the better of him but if it keeps him happy).
+There is an Oriental garden, a White and Green garden, a mixed border (Blue Border) and a never-ending woodland walk! (this is the Head Gardener’s imagination getting the better of him but if it keeps him happy).
 There is a working, propagation area with two greenhouses, plants are propagated by division and seeds from the garden, there is a potting shed with a display of vintage garden tools and a plant sale area for open days.

-The front is South facing and devoted to car parking, an iris bed, alpine boxes and colourful pot displays(Little Dixter).
+The front is South facing and devoted to car parking, an iris bed, roses, alpine boxes and colourful pot displays.

 Please post your comments, I look forward to reading them.

-You can visit Our Garden@19 using the link on this blog.
+You can visit my first blog: Our Garden@19 using the link on this blog.